rahulbhatia-rb/ANDROID-EAT-IT-APP/README.md

-﻿# Android EAT IT
+# Android EAT IT
 tested on API 28, nexus5X

- ● Used Firebase to store restaurant data, Applied MVC pattern design style for client side & server side.
+ ● Uses Firebase to store data for restraunt

- ● Provided sign in/sign up function, menu and food list loading, orders management process, and notifications for users
+ ● Provides sign in/sign up function, menu and food list loading, orders management process, and notifications for all the users

- ● Applied multi-threading manipulation, synchronization, JUnit Runner test as back end
+ ● Multi-threading manipulation